aajanki/ts2workflows/language_reference.md

       - name: Bean
 ```

-## Run-time functions
+## Special run-time functions

-ts2workflows provides some special functions for implementing features that are not directly supported by Typescript constructs.
+ts2workflows provides some special functions for implementing features that are not directly supported by Typescript language features.

 - `parallel` function for executing code blocks in parallel.
 See the previous sections covering parallel branches and iteration.
 - `retry_policy` function that can be combined with `try`-`catch` block to specify a retry policy.

 It is not possible to call subworkflows with these names, because the transpiler treats these names as special cases.

-See [type annotations](src/typeannotations/workflowslib.d.ts) for these functions.
+See [type annotations](types/workflowslib.d.ts) for these functions.

 ## Source code comments